sjhuang26/thinking-system/README.md

 - Third rule
   - TODO

-## Part 2
+## State changes, attention

 We analyze a cognitive intelligence deliberate practice of quickly cycling attention between two loci.
 The first and most urgent thing to address is the construct of attention.
 I reasonably imagine the cognitive map as a navegable high-dimensional space, so when the student moves attention from Locus A to Locus B, this is a **state change** that clearly reflects a point-to-point cognitive map navigation.
 Now suppose that the movement of attention reflects the movement of ten thousand "attention soldiers."
 What is the timeline as the attention soldiers wander across?
 Do all ten thousand make it to Locus B at once, or is it gradual: tens, hundreds, thousands?
 The more soldiers, the more **unstable detail** is accessible.

 The question is now whether the attention-soldiers analogy is valid, because it doesn't take a genius to see the implications for cognitive intelligence training.
 For instance, reading could be trained by cycling attention between two phrases, with **stable detail** = the words of the phrases; **unstable detail** = one visual image per phrase.

-I support this analogy's validity and propose three requirements.
+I support this analogy's validity and propose slightly modified versions of state changes.

 1. mindfully compare the **stable detail** before-and-after, noting that state change can occur without any meaningful detail changes
 2. intrinsic reward for naming any **unstable detail** of a CORRECT locus